 MAHTAB JAFARI, PharmD

 Mahtab Jafari is Professor of Pharmaceutical Sciences and Director of the newly launched “The UCI Center for Healthspan Sciences” at the University of California, Irvine.
 The focus of her research is on slowing the aging process and adding healthy years to human life through a science that she introduced as Healthspan Pharmacology.
-She is also a Certified Health Coach, author, and mentor.
+She is also a National Board-Certified Health & Wellness Coach, author, and mentor.

 Read more about Dr. Jafari